dfkaye/dfkaye-blog/content/_index.md

 ## My TODO list

-+ list of engineering books I've read and/or recommend

-+ list of engineering sites I might recommend

-+ pagination in posts
++ pagination in /posts/

-+ pagination in demos
++ pagination in /demos/

 + previous | next links in each post

 + previous | next links in each demo

-+ rename "demos" to "suites"
++ rename "demos" to "suites" (maybe)

 + use hugo templating (--instead-of-css-vars) in the CSS
   - see https://zwbetz.com/use-hugo-templating-in-your-external-css/